Vickers 40 mm Class S gun: Development

 The Vickers 40 mm Class S gun was developed in the late 1930s as defensive weapon for bomber aircraft.
 The ammunition was based on the 40x158R cartridge case of the 40 mm naval QF 2-pounder anti-aircraft gun (known as the "pom-pom").
 The gun itself was derived from the Coventry Ordnance Works 37 mm gun which used a long-recoil operation to fire a 1.5 lb projectile.

-The Vickers S was tested in a turret mounting on a Mark II Vickers Wellington; this was not adopted for service.
+The gun was the planned armament of the Vickers Type 414 twin-engined fighter proposed to the Air Ministry in response to specification F6/39 for a two-seat fighter with 20mm cannon and the option of upgrading to 40mm guns.
+The Type 414 design placed the gun in a flexible mount in the nose, the gun linked to a range-finding predictor gunsight for the aircraft's gunner sat next to the pilot.
+The Air Ministry raised specification F22/39 for the design with two prototypes planned to test the gun and gunsight.
+The Vickers Wellington II prototype (serial L4250) was converted with the gun and gunsight in a dorsal turret.
+The armament was first flown on 25 October 1940 and test fired against a target (towed by a Hawker Henley target tug) on 8 November.
+The estimate was 50% of shells were within 4 ft of the target.

 In March 1941, researchers with the Fighter Interception Unit at RAF Tangmere fitted the fourth prototype Mk I Bristol Beaufighter night fighter with the Vickers S, installed asymmetrically, in the place of one of the standard 20 mm cannon.
 In August, the Rolls-Royce 40 mm cannon ("R" model) was also trialled in the same Beaufighter.
 Both cannons were assessed when fired in the air and on the ground.
 In October, the Vickers S was recommended for any future service use, although it was never incorporated into production Beaufighters.
-The reasons for this have remained unclear, although it may have reflected the perception that a single 40 mm cannon lacked advantages over the 2x20 mm configuration.
-In addition, Hawker Hurricanes, fitted with two Vickers S were trialled virtually simultaneously in North Africa, in the anti-tank role and this concept was also rejected.
+The reasons for this have remained unclear, although it may have reflected the perception that a single 40 mm cannon lacked advantages over the 4x20 mm configuration.

+Hawker Hurricanes, fitted with two Vickers S were trialled though not initially adopted in North Africa campaign as anti-tank armament.

+The gun was considered for improving the armament of Coastal Command aircraft which were being lost to surfaced submarines from 1943.
+The Short Sunderland aircraft had only a few machine guns to the front which were outranged by the submarines 20 mm and 37 mm cannon.
+Coastal Command Boeing B-17 Fortress IIA FK185 was modified with an all-electric B.16 mounting built by Bristol installed in the nose.
+In tests against an old ship in June 1944, armour-piercing ammunition went through two 0.5 inch and a 0.375 plates.
+By this point of the war the submarine threat had been reduced and RP-3 rockets were proven to be more effective against submarines.